How to pack for Iceland in summer

-Water Proof Shells
+Water Proof Shells and Iceland outer wear

 You WILL get sprayed by the waterfalls, and you won’t be happy if you’re wet for the rest of the day.

 I wore a really like pair just like these Paradox Womens Waterproof Breathable Rain Pants (Large).
 I prefer really light ones because then you can just throw them in your bag without adding much weight, and they can be worn in both warm and cold weather.
+These are ideal to add to your packing for Iceland, so I strongly recommend them!

 One big tip on your boots – make sure they are WATER PROOF!
 Not water-resistant.
 Trust me, you’ll be glad your feet won’t be wet!